worhasdev/rogravityRewritten/README.md

 ## Theory and design plan
 *This will explain in-depth, everything that allows the system to function and the physics, math and logic behind it all.*
-*Disclaimer: This is purely for those who have the intent of editing this system in order to achieve radically different outcomes from the system, or for those who are simply just interested.*
+*Disclaimer: This is purely for those who have the intent of editing this system in order to achieve radically different outcomes from the systems main intentions, or for those who are simply just interested.*

 ### Vectors, Velocities and Gravity